 Is Your Child At Risk Of Myopia?

-The rate of myopia (short-sightedness) is increasing at an alarming rate worldwide, doubling in children over the course of just a single generation.
-Could your child be short sighted?
+The rate of child myopia (short-sightedness) is increasing at an alarming rate worldwide, doubling throughout just a single generation.
+Could your child be short-sighted?

 It’s predicted that 50% of the world’s population will be myopic by 2050 (compared to 28% in 2010)